 The craft of photography has such a tool as well.
 It’s done tours in Vietnam, prowled alleys and side streets in every city in the world, and documented some of history’s most important moments.
 It’s our familiar friend in the green and yellow get-up, Kodak Tri-X.

 It’s hard to exaggerate the influence and importance of Tri-X. The best selling black-and-white film in the history of photography, it’s the constant companion of casuals and professionals alike.
-It’s been used for landscapes, portraits, war reportage, street photography, even family snapshots.
-It’s a staple of film photography and holds a popular reputation rivaled only by the sadly deceased Kodachrome.
+It’s a staple of film photography and holds a popular reputation challenged only by the deceased Kodachrome.
 No other black-and-white film is as famous or as widely used as this long-cherished film, and with good reason.

 But what is it that makes Tri-X so loved?
 Let’s find out.